 Since the timestamp of a revision is stored as an unversioned, modifiable property of the revision (see the section called "Properties", revision timestamps can be changed to represent complete falsifications of true chronology, or even removed altogether.
-This will wreak havoc on the internal date-to-revision conversion that Subversion performs.
+Subversion's ability to correctly convert revision dates into real revision numbers depends on revision datestamps maintaining a sequential ordering-the younger the revision, the younger its timestamp.
+If this ordering isn't maintained, you will likely find that trying to use dates to specify revision ranges in your repository doesn't always return the data you might have expected.